 CMake Error at CMakeLists.txt:5 (find_package): Could not find a package configuration file provided by "ECM" (requested version 0.0.9) with any of the following names: ECMConfig.cmake ecm-config.cmake Add the installation prefix of "ECM" to CMAKE_PREFIX_PATH or set "ECM_DIR" to a directory containing one of the above files.
 If "ECM" provides a separate development package or SDK, be sure it has been installed.

 In this case, the ECM (extra cmake modules) package is missing.
-Since ECM is a KDE Framework, this error would have been avoided by the --include-dependencies parameter mentioned above.
+Since ECM is a KDE Framework, this error would have been avoided by having the "kdesrc-buildrc" config option include-dependencies set to true or explicitly passing the --include-dependencies parameter when calling kdesrc-build.

 However, this might also happen with dependencies that kdesrc-build is not able to handle itself.
 In such cases, you have to install additional packages via your system package manager.
 Most distribution offer ways to determine which package contains the missing files.